-6 Ways to Accelerate Sales Pipeline Results at Every Stage of the Demand Gen Funnel
+6 Tips: Accelerate Pipeline at Every Stage of Demand Gen Funnel

 There’s no shortage of interpretations of the demand gen funnel — the general drift or occasional sprint of a customer along a theoretical path to purchase.
 There’s no shortage of good articles about funnel theory either.
 It all boils down to the fact that the funnel isn’t set in stone, but whatever form your pipeline takes, these six best practices can keep your prospects on the fast track.